-'We Do Not Have A Policy' Of Separating Families, DHS Secretary Nielsen Says
+'We Do Not Have A Policy' Of Separating Families, DHS Head Says, Contradicting Policy

 "There's different elements of the government that don't understand what's really going on.
 Kids are being separated from their parents.
 In the last two months, there's been about 2,000.
 The previous about year, it was almost 700.
 And 100 of those kids were under the age of 4."

-"This is just absolutely unacceptable.
+Hurd added, "This is just absolutely unacceptable.
 Taking kids from their mothers is not preventing terrorists or drugs from coming into this country.
 And so, why we would even think that this is a tool that is needed to defend our borders is insane to me."

 NPR's Danny Nett contributed to this report.